billyparvatam/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-He loves VT and the good life.
+He loves Virginia Tech, the Nationals, and having a good time with friends.